Paul Martin, Chanel Marketing Manager for Richard Burbidge looks at how trade professionals can tap into the renovation market and maximise profits.

 Decline of DIY

 With DIY confidence diminishing every year, more homeowners than ever are opting to pay a professional to do it for them – saving time, money and hassle.
-Hiring a professional to fit stair parts gets the job done efficiently and effectively, as well as providing peace of mind, knowing their homes is 10424425303_5698d58b63_oin safe hands.
+Hiring a professional to fit stair parts gets the job done efficiently and effectively, as well as providing peace of mind, knowing their homes is in safe hands.

 Simple steps